rocky-linux/documentation/docs/gemstones/bash_stub.md

 ---
 title: bash - Script Stub
 author: Steven Spencer
+contributors: Ezequiel Bruni
 ---

 # Bash - Script Stub

 Where I was previously employed, we had an ace programmer who knew a bunch of languages.
 He was also the go-to guy when you had questions on how to accomplish something with a script.
-He finally created a little stub which had some examples of how to do things that you could just strip out and edit as needed.
+He finally created a little stub, a files full of scripting examples that you could just strip out and edit as needed.
 Eventually, I got good enough at these routines that I didn't have to look at the stub, but it was a good learning tool, and something that others may find useful.

 ## The Actual Stub

-The stub is well documented.
-Keep in mind that this is by no means an exhaustive script!
+The stub is well documented, but keep in mind that this is by no means an exhaustive script!
 There are a lot more routines that could be added.
 If **you** have examples that would fit nicely into this stub, then please feel free to add some changes:

 ```
 #!/bin/sh